Coronavirus and Business: How To Market on a Budget and Stay Afloat During the Pandemic

 If you have the capacity to do so, set up your ecommerce site during this economic hiatus.
 You can ship local, or consumers can come directly to you to pick up their orders.

 It’s not enough to optimize your website and social channels for local search.
 A common theme we’re seeing for coronavirus and business is hour changes.
 Businesses across all industries, from grocers to veterinarians to laundering services, have shortened their business hours to accommodate shelter-in-place orders and to allow for more time to clean at night.

 If you’re able to keep your doors open, or even if you’ve had to close temporarily, update your operating hours on your Google My Business profile.

 In addition to changing your operating hours, you should also update your profile to reflect other noteworthy changes.
 For instance, you may have changed up your product or service offerings to reflect consumers’ needs during the outbreak.
 Or, you may be unreachable at your storefront, but customers can still reach you on your home or cell phone.
+You might consider letting them know how your business is on top of safety and protocol guidelines and what they can expect when they do business with you.
 Update your listing to reflect these changes in information.

 7. Work On Your Online Review Strategy

 Another great recession marketing strategy is to pay attention to your reviews.
 If you don’t have an online review strategy, develop one.

 89% of consumers read business’s responses to reviews